-The goal of a router is forward packet streams from incoming network interfaces to outgoing network interfaces.
-Firewall rules add another layer of granularity to what is allowed to be forwarded - and additionally what is allowed to be inputted to, and outputted from,l the router itself.
+The goal of a router is to forward packet streams from incoming network interfaces to outgoing network interfaces.
+Firewall rules add another layer of granularity to what is allowed to be forwarded across interfaces - and additionally which packets are allowed to be inputted to, and outputted from, the router itself.
 This section discusses the relationships between the firewall code and the network interfaces.

 At the heart of all routers is a hardware switch with a number interface ports.
 When a packet enters one of the switch ports, the hardware switch matches a fixed field in the packet and forwards the packet to an output port which transmits it.

 OpenWrt routers have two types of LAN interface: wired ethernet (IEEE802.3 or RFC894 Ethernet II, Ethernet II being the most common) and wireless ethernet (IEEE802.11.)

 The wired LAN ports each map directly to a single switch port.
 Generally there is one 802.11 wifi port attached to a Wifi radio chip (2.4Ghz, 5Ghz).
 Each handles one or more IEEE802.11 standard protocols (e.g. 802.11a, 802.11n) and ancillary support for wireless networks (e.g. 802.11s mesh networking).
 The wifi chips convert the 802.11 signal into a canonical ethernet frame injected into the switch port for routing.
 All wifi stations connected to the 802.11 Access Point use the same radio(s) and the same switch port.

 The LAN bridge combines the WLAN interface(s) with the wired LAN ports to

 interface configuration set

 Bridge interfaces box and select the physical interfaces to bridge